 - Education: Haven Money Financial Education

 Motif Investing is a hybrid robo-advisor/broker service for investors that would like trade stocks and ETFs, and choose thematically based pre-built portfolios called motifs.
-The platform is well suited for socially conscious investors or those who are seeking to buy fractional shares, and is less optimal for beginners.
+The platform is well suited for socially conscious investors or those who are seeking to buy fractional shares.
+It is, however, less optimal for beginners.

-Motif offers two automated investing options, Motif Impact Portfolios, giving access to socially and environmentally conscious companies and industries, and Motif Blue, a $19.95 subscription service that offers three monthly commission free real-time trades and real-time quotes.
+Motif offers two automated investing options.
+There are Motif Impact Portfolios, giving access to socially and environmentally conscious companies and industries, and Motif Blue, a $19.95 subscription service that offers three monthly commission-free real-time trades and real-time quotes.
 (Read the full review: Motif Review: Technology-Driven Thematic Investing.)